Area of Refuge Requirements in Missouri

 - The fire department must approve the central control location

 - Have a timed automatic telephone dial-out capability to a monitoring location or to 9-1-1

 A two-way communication system is not required in areas with ramps, and areas where a two-way communication system is provided within areas of refuge.

-Cornell’s 4800 Series Area of Refuge assistance system meets all of Missouri’s building code requirements.
+Cornell’s Sentinel AOR system is designed to meet all of Missouri’s building code requirements.
 Receive a free quote today!

 |Free Build Quote|

 Missouri building code requires areas of refuge are clearly marked with appropriate signage.
 IBC 1011.1 states:

 - Each door providing access to an area of refuge from an adjacent floor area shall be identified by a sign stating: AREA OF REFUGE

 - Each door providing access to an exterior area for assisted rescue shall be identified by a sign stating: EXTERIOR AREA FOR ASSISTED RESCUE